 Black Heritage Trail

-The African Meeting House, part of the Museum of Afro-American History, is one of the most interesting sights and was the first black church in the United States, known as 'Black Faneuil Hall' during the anti-slavery campaign.
-It was here that famous abolitionist speeches were made and black people were called to take up arms in the Civil War.
+Today, Beacon Hill brings to mind images of affluence and luxurious living.
+Yet until the end of the 19th century, it contained a free black community and escaped slaves who owned businesses, built houses and schools, and worshipped together in the churches.
+Although the black community has since shifted to other parts of Boston, the Black Heritage Trail covers 14 sites important in local black history.
+Massachusetts was the first state to abolish slavery in 1783.
+Beginning at the Boston Common, there is a memorial to slave abolitionist Robert Shaw who led the first black regiment recruited during the Civil War.
+Various sites on Beacon Hill include homes of famous citizens, the city's first racially integrated public school with exhibits portraying the struggle for equal school rights, and a house that was part of the famous Underground Railroad that sheltered runaway slaves from their pursuers.
+The African Meeting House, part of the Museum of Afro-American History, is one of the most interesting stops on the trail.
+It was the first black church in the United States, known as Black Faneuil Hall during the anti-slavery campaign.
+Here, famous abolitionist speeches were made and black people were called to take up arms in the Civil War.
 There is an informative audiovisual presentation in the gallery.
-Although this is a complete self-guided trail with brochures and maps provided by the Museum of Afro-American History, park rangers also give free daily two-hour tours, which start at the National Park Service Visitor Center.
+Although a self-guided trail with brochures and maps provided by the Museum of Afro-American History, park rangers also give free daily two-hour tours, which start at the National Park Service Visitor Center.

 Address: The trail starts from the Visitor Information Center on Boston Common or at the Museum of Afro-American History at 46 Joy Street, Beacon Hill